Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Further Discussions

 \subsection{The Insights Behind Key States Discrimination}

-In our considered scenarios, we claim that discrimination is generally easier and more universal than key state generation by LLM, particularly in the context of high-dimensional states and partial observability.
-The reasons are as follows: \begin{enumerate} \item Discrimination focuses on high-level task understanding and identifying key state characteristics, while generation requires detailed, low-level comprehension, assigning values to each element.
-This makes generation more challenging and error-prone, particularly in high-dimensional settings.
-Discrimination equivalently simplifies the output space to key state labels, thus alleviating issues like hallucinations. \item In implementations, errors in discriminator functions are easier to examine and correct through testing with real states.
-In contrast, errors in generated key states are harder to detect and are typically inferred from training performance. \item In cases of partial observability, generating key states directly is unreliable.
-For example, in the \textit{Pass} task, the positions of hidden switches are unknown and must be inferred from the door's status.
-LLM cannot generate key states accurately without knowledge of the specific agents' positions required to activate a switch. \end{enumerate}
+In the considered scenarios, we claim that \textbf{key state discrimination} is generally more feasible and universally applicable than direct \textbf{key state generation} by LLM, especially under high-dimensional state spaces and partial observability.
+This reflects the widely held hypothesis in computer science regarding the \textit{generation-verification gap}—that verifying solutions is often significantly simpler than generating them~\cite{swamy2025roadsleadlikelihoodvalue, cook2023complexity}.
+The rationale is threefold: \begin{enumerate} \item \textbf{Lower complexity and reduced error risk:} Discrimination focuses on high-level task understanding and identifying key state characteristics, while generation requires detailed, low-level comprehension, assigning values to each element.
+This imposes a significantly higher cognitive and computational load on the LLM, making generation more error-prone, particularly in high-dimensional settings.
+Discrimination equivalently simplifies the output space to key state labels, thus alleviating issues like hallucinations. \item \textbf{Greater transparency and debuggability:} Errors in key state discrimination are easier to diagnose and fix, as the functions can be directly evaluated against actual states.
+In contrast, the quality of generated key states is often only indirectly observed through downstream performance (e.g., success rate), making errors harder to attribute and correct.